-Jesus and Angels Differences
+The Differences Between Jesus and Angels

 The Bible is very clear that Jesus Christ is God in the flesh (Romans 9:5; John 1:1-3,14; I John 5:20; John 10:30; Isaiah 9:6; Jude 1:25; Colossians 1:19; John 20:27-29; 1 John 5:7).
 Angels are created beings and Christ is their Creator (Colossians 1:16, 17, John 1:1-3).
 Christ is God and the angels are charged to worship Him (Hebrews 1:3–8, 13, 14).

 Jesus cannot be a mere angel and should never be referred to as one.
 “For unto which of the angels said he at any time, Thou art my Son, this day have I begotten thee?
 And again, I will be to him a Father, and he shall be to me a Son?… But unto the Son he saith, Thy throne, O God, is for ever and ever: a sceptre of righteousness is the sceptre of thy kingdom” (Hebrews 1:5, 8).

 Michael is mentioned in both the Old and New Testament.
 The name Michael means, “who is like God.”
 Thus, it is believed that Michael the Archangel is a name for Jesus, the Son of God, when He assumes the role of the chief of the army of heaven.